creativeprojects/resticprofile/README.md

 ### schedule-log

 Allow to redirect all output from resticprofile and restic to a file

+### schedule-lock-mode

+Starting from version 0.14.0, `schedule-lock-mode` accepts 3 values:
+- `default`: Wait on acquiring a lock (local and repository) when `schedule-lock-wait` is set, before failing a schedule.
+   Behaves like `fail` when `schedule-lock-wait` is `0` or not specified.
+- `fail`: A lock failure causes a schedule to abort immediately.
+- `ignore`: Skip local locks (lock files defined in the profile).
+   Repository lock failures abort the schedule immediately.

+### schedule-lock-wait

+Sets the amount of time to wait in the default `schedule-lock-mode` for a lock to become available.

 ### schedule-priority (systemd and launchd only)